sperelson/Awesome2PNG/README.md

 Awesome glyphs from within our feature phone portal sites.
 The conversation didn't last long, but the general idea for a server-side renderer was conceived.

 I threw this class together over a few hours during a holiday.
-When I incorporate it into our larger system, I will modify it slightly to add caching to files.
-I wouldn't use this class without adding caching first.

-It is definitely not finished in that you will have to modify it to make it fit into any projects.
+You should add caching if you want to incorporate it into any systems.